Centribo/Unity-Shader-Basics-Tutorial/README.md

 ## Part 8: Shadows?
 Surface Shaders?

 Up to this point, we've been writing *unlit* shaders.
+Unlit shaders don't consider lights or shadows.
 Unity also lets you write *surface* shaders.
 Surface shaders are actually just like vertex/fragment shaders except they strip away alot of the boilerplate code that is required to make shaders interact with lighting and shadows.
 If you're curious about going through that process of writing code for lighting and shadows, there is a great tutorial by Jasper Flick [here.](http://catlikecoding.com/unity/tutorials/rendering/part-4/)

 What I'll show you in this section is how each part of the surface shader relates to our vertex/fragment shaders.
 If you create a new "Standard Surface Shader" from within Unity, you'll get this auto-generated code: